Wang Jinxi

+Wang was the first and best-known model worker to emerge from Daqing Oil Field and was widely promoted for his devotion to developing China's petroleum industry.
+Wang served as vice head of the Daqing Drilling Headquarters and became vice director of the Daqing Revolutionary Committee in 1968.
+In 1969, he was appointed to the Central Committee of the Chinese Communist Party.

 Biography

 Early life

-Wang Jinxi was born on 1923 to a poor peasant family in Yumen City, Gansu Province.
+Wang Jinxi was born in 1923 to a poor peasant family in Yumen City, Gansu Province.
 As a child, he worked as a shepherd and later as a coal bearer.
 Later, he started working as an apprentice in an oil field in Yumen.
 Following the founding of the People's Republic of China in 1949, he was assigned to No. 1205 Drilling Team at the oil field.
-On 1950, Yumen oil field recruited workers, and Wang Jinxi passed the exam to become one of the first generation of oil drilling workers in the People's Republic of China.
+In 1950, Yumen oil field recruited workers, and Wang Jinxi passed the exam to become one of the first generation of oil drilling workers in the People's Republic of China.

 Career in oil industry

 In 1956, he joined the Chinese Communist Party.
 On the same year, he became the captain of the predecessor of Brigade No. 1205 and successfully led the completion of the drilling rig in Yumen oil field.
 Following the start of Great Leap Forward in 1958, he led a team to drill 5009.3 meters per month, which was then the highest record in mainland China at that time.
 In October, he was awarded the 'Red Flag' award by the Ministry of Petroleum Industry.
 In 1958, during the ceremonies for the 10th anniversary of the founding of the People's Republic of China, he met with Chairman Mao Zedong and participated in an elite meeting between industrial and communication ministries.

 In 1960, Mao Zedong and Party Central Committee issued a declaration "to fight 'a massive battle' to open up Daqing" and become self-sufficient in oil.
 On April, Wang and his No. 1205 Drilling Team rushed to the bleak grasslands from Yumen Oil field.
 Undeterred by temperatures of between -20 and -30 Celsius, they continued to work on.
 Despite fatigue, injuries and difficulties, Wang kept going throughout.
 He and 30 others manually carried 60 tonnes of equipment from a railway station to the oil field.
 They broke the ice of a nearby pond and fetched water to cool the drill.
 In five days, they transported more than 50 tonnes of water.
 After five days of drilling, they struck oil, and Daqing's first production well went into operation.
 Within three years, Daqing became China's first-rate big oilfield.

 Wang Jinxi participated in a 10,000-person inauguration ceremony of the oil field, during the international Labor Day.
 During the ceremony, he shouted the slogan:

 "I would give up 20 years of life so China can produce oil on its own land."

 During the work, he said to his co-workers: